darkn3rd/oop-tut/cpp/README.md

 ## Status

-This material is in it's infancy.
+This material is in its infancy.
 A basic makefile is included that is tested with clang.

 The exact lessons (use cases) are still being developed.